Eknathreddy09/tap-operators-workshop/workshop/content/exercises/09-Test-scan.md

 kubectl apply -f $HOME/scanpolicy.yaml -n tap-install
 ```

-After applying above policy, you can see the progress of application going through
+After updating the scanpolicy, you can see the progress of application going through

 ```execute
 sudo tanzu apps workload get partnertapdemo-testscanpolicy -n tap-install